Senior Discounts and Benefits in Chicago

 If you’re the sort of person who appreciates a good value, there are plenty of ways to have a great time in our city on a reasonable budget.
-The list of senior discounts and benefits in Chicago is a long one, with great bargains available at some of the city’s most exciting attractions.
+The list of senior discounts and benefits in Chicago is a long one, with great bargains available at some of the city’s most exciting attractions and restaurants.

 Museums and exhibitions

 For many people, any list of the area’s cultural attractions starts with the world-renowned Art Institute of Chicago.
 The famed collection includes works such as American Gothic, Edward Hopper’s Nighthawks and Georges Seurat’s A Sunday on La Grande Jatte – 1884.
 Those three paintings barely scratch the surface of what’s offered.

 The Art Institute of Chicago free days are legendary.
 Usually held on January weekdays, these days allow Illinois residents of all stripes and types to enjoy the museum’s incredible collection.

 The museum is also open for free to Illinois residents on Thursday evenings.
 If you’re looking for a longer visit, seniors who live in Chicago get in the door for $14, compared to $16 for other Illinois residents and $19 for folks visiting from elsewhere in the world.
 If you’re thinking of bringing the grandkids, you’ll be happy to know that children under 14 are always free.
 The museum’s north and south gardens are also free to the public at all times.

 The Museum of Contemporary Art is free for Illinois residents on Tuesdays, as is the Loyola University Museum of Art, which is located next door to The Clare.
 Seniors get a $2 discount (paying $6 rather than $8) at Loyola’s museum the rest of the week.

 If you can’t make it to the Museum of Contemporary Art on Tuesday, seniors pay a suggested donation of just $7 the rest of the week, a discount of $5.
 Veterans get in for free.